bparanj/crystal/programming/iac/docs/experiments/domain-ip-mapping.md

 Associating an IP address with your domain in Namecheap involves updating the domain's DNS settings to point to the IP address.
-This process typically involves creating or modifying an A record to establish this association.
+This process  involves creating or modifying an A record to establish this association.
 Here’s how you can do it:

 ### Step 1: Log in to Your Namecheap Account